iayushhb/SAA-C03/README.md

 With AWS Glue, you can discover and connect to more than 70 diverse data sources and manage your data in a centralized data catalog.
 You can visually create, run, and monitor extract, transform, and load (ETL) pipelines to load data into your data lakes.

+You can specify the number of DPUs for an ETL job.
+A Glue ETL job must have a minimum of 2 DPUs.
+AWS Glue allocates 10 DPUs to each ETL job by default.

 ---

 # Amazon QuickSight